superguru/7d2d_mod_BeyondStorage3/BeyondStorage/ModPackage/Docs/README.md

 This should help with keeping your bullets, lock picks, repair kits, and bandages you keep in vehicle or drone **Load Out slots (locked slots)** stocked up without too much other intervention.

-2\) After this any stationary container (that can't move) is tried, and items are sorted into the surrounding Crates, and player created storage per item type they already contain.
+2\) After this, any stationary container (that can't move) is tried, and items are sorted into the surrounding Crates, and player created storage per item type they already contain.

 Nothing is bulk moved to workstation or collector outputs, because that makes no sense.

 3\) Lastly, if there's still something to move, then any mobile storages are tried, also looking for places that already contain the item types that need to be moved, thereby sorting them.
 Mobile storages are things like vehicles, and drones.

 > 👆 Shift Push Mode: There is a stage 4 if you use Shift Push (click the button while holding Shift):
-> 4\) After the stages above, any remaining items (that there's room for somewhere) will be moved to any storages that have empty slots, whether already have items of that type or not.
+> 4\) After the stages above, any remaining items (that there's room for somewhere) will be moved to any storages that have empty slots, whether or not they already have items of that type.
-> You can Shift Push TO any storages in range
+> - You can Shift Push TO any storages in range
-> You can Shift Push FROM all stationary storages, including workstations.
+> - You can Shift Push FROM all stationary storages, including workstations.

 This helps a lot when you are clearing a POI and you - and perhaps others that you're playing with - placed some dump chests.
-You can auto-sort items by bulk transferring them using Smart Push, which will fill up those chest, and then also any of your own vehicles and drones nearby that already have any of the remaining items that need to be moved.
+You can auto-sort items by bulk transferring them using Smart Push, which will fill up those chests, and then also any of your own vehicles and drones nearby that already have any of the remaining items that need to be moved.

 ### Pushing and Locked Slots
 Locking a slot means that you are turning Off any bulk transfers from that slot, just like in the base game.
 Slot locking prevents items from being bulk moved **OUT**, not in.
 So if you always want to keep Wood in your Backpack, lock the slot it's in, and Smart Push will leave it alone.
 ![Locked Backpack Slots](https://raw.githubusercontent.com/superguru/7d2d_mod_BeyondStorage3/refs/heads/master/BeyondStorage/Media/locked_slots_backpack.jpg)
 This is my Backpack top row from a current game.
 None of these items will be bulk moved out of the Backpack, whether using the game *Move All* or *Move and Fill* buttons, or using Smart Push.
-The 62 Polymers is not locked, so they can be moved.
+The 62 Polymers are not locked, so they can be moved.

 ## Overflow from Smart Push
 **Example 1:** You have 10 Water to push, and there is a Crate that has 9 Water and also an empty slot, then the result after bulk transferring the Water is that the Crate now has a slot with 10 Water and another slot with 9 Water.
 The extra water overflowed to that Crate's empty slot because it had room.